100 Notable alumni of

 -

 Alexey Pivovarov is a Russian journalist, media manager and documentary filmmaker.
-His YouTube channel Redaktsiya (eng: The Editorial Office) has amassed more than 4 million subscribers and over 1.1 billion views as of June 2023.
+His YouTube channel Redaktsiya (eng: The Editorial Office) has amassed 4.4 million subscribers.
 In 2022, the Russian Ministry of Justice placed Pivovarov on the foreign agents list for his condemnation of the Russian invasion of Ukraine and longstanding critical attitude toward the Russian authorities.

 -